 Instead the very skeptic writer that psychic authors Noreen Renier, Leo Bonomo and Victor Zammit cite as having lost actually won court judgments against Noreen Renier in 2006, 2007, twice in 2011, and again on April 12, 2012 across four different U.S. federal courts!
 And six judges ordered judgments against her!

-For years --- and through April 2012 --- the skeptic has won against the psychic.
+For decades --- and through January 2014 --- the skeptic has won against the psychic.
 Not the reverse.

 In 2011 alone author Noreen Renier not only lost in one U.S. federal court after a judge ruled that she had misled his court and was not a credible witness, but also failed to over turn that judgment against her after appealing before a higher U.S. District Court!
 And all of these losses by Noreen Renier came under litigation by the very man that Victor Zammit, Leo Bonomo, and Noreen Renier cite in their psychic spoof as having been the one who lost!